 MTPO PUBLIC INVOLVEMENT EVALUATION FORM-Date:

 NAME ADDRESS PHONE

-How were you informed about the meeting?
-Flyer (location)
+1. How were you info meeting? prmed about the Flyer (location)

 Newspaper Ad Radio Ad Television Story

 Newspaper Story Radio Story Other

-2. Did you have adequate understanding of the presentation of the meeting
+2. Did you have adequate understanding of the presentation of the meeting topic(s)?

 YES NO [comment on back of card]

 3. Did you have adequate opportunity to discuss topic(s) on the meeting agenda?

 YES NO [comment on back of card]

 SIDE 2

 4. Comments and/or suggestions on the MTPO's public involvement process.